sagold/json-schema-library/TASKS.md

 ## 17/01

 - [ ] profile performance
-- [ ] -- Refactor -- type validation as keyword (in validation/keywords)
+- [ ] -- Refactor -- move type validation as keyword to validation/keywords
-- [ ] -- Features -- Improve validation maps to add & hook (!) custom entries
+- [~] -- Features -- Improve validation maps to add & hook (!) custom entries (WIP, Add tests)
+- [?] -- Refactor -- Use addValidation to setup base validation mappings?
 - [ ] -- Features -- Helper to find a json- and json-schema-pointer
 - [ ] -- Fix -- Return all errors in oneOf-validation